dbt-ethz/Axolotl/README.md

 signed distance fields (SDF), voxel, function representation (FRep), constructive solid geometry (CSG), implicit surfaces, lattice generation

 ## Installation
-Copy the content of the folder `axolotl-2.0/UserObjects` into the corresponding special folder of your Grasshopper installation (Grasshopper: File > Special Folders > User Object Folder).
+Copy the content of the folder [UserObjects](UserObjects) into the corresponding special folder of your Grasshopper installation (Grasshopper: *File > Special Folders > User Object Folder*).
 You should then see a new tab `Axolotl2` appear in the GH toolbar, containing the Axolotl components.
 As most of the user objects are Python scripting components, you will also need to install GHPython plugin from here: [food4rhino.com/app/ghpython](http://www.food4rhino.com/app/ghpython)

 ## What people say